DarkCat09/python-aternos/README.md

 Then get the servers list using the `servers` field.
 You can start/stop your Aternos server now, calling `start()` or `stop()`.

-There is an example how to use the Aternos API:
+Here is an example how to use the Aternos API:
 ```python
 # Import
 from python_aternos import Client